There may be affiliate links in this post. Read my disclosure policy to learn more.

 Public Transportation to Dublin

-However you plan to get in to Dublin, make sure you know what you want to do and then plan to stuff it in quickly!
+However, you plan to get into Dublin, make sure you know what you want to do and then plan to stuff it in quickly!
 Time is of the essence.

 What to do during your layover in Dublin